tdbe/tdbe.github.io/_posts/2016-10-1-unity-shader-shenanigans.markdown

 {% endhighlight %}

 Remember [back when I said](http://tdbe.github.io/graphics-pipeline-fundamentals/#customVertex) you can have custom DirectX11 vertex shaders that run on data buffers? (`FragInput vert (uint id : SV_VertexID, uint inst : SV_InstanceID)`)
-This is how you run them in Unity.
+This is how you run them in Unity with C#.
 In this case I defined a quad with 6 independent vertices, and the vertex shader will run 6 times for each particle in `particleCount`.

 <br/>